sobhonium/nz-calendar-2025/README.md

-New Zealand (NZ) Calendar 2025
+New Zealand (NZ) Calendar 2025.
-This calendar indcates the NZ ational holidays.
+This calendar indcates the NZ national holidays.